 Things continued to grow in 2013, but 2014 was the year that my career changed wildly for the better.
 Out of the blue I received an email from Nikon asking me to help create sample photos for the international marketing efforts of the D750 camera.
 Floored, honored, and pumped, I spent nine days roaming around Yosemite and the Eastern Sierra with a prototype D750, taking photos that demonstrated the remarkable features of the camera.
 Those photos were published on Nikon’s website and in promotional materials around the world.
 That led to me speaking about the experience at Photo Plus Expo, the largest photo trade show in the US.
 Things have been on the up and up ever since.

-And now here it is another four years later and my business has continued to thrive, allowing me to travel all over the world while photographing the most beautiful places on the planet.
+And now here it is another five years later and my business has continued to thrive, allowing me to travel all over the world while photographing the most beautiful places on the planet.
 I feel immense gratitude for this path I’m on, and I want to turn around and help as many other people as I can.
 Whether that’s encouraging you to explore and enjoy the beauty of Planet Earth, sharing my photography with you, helping you improve your own photography, or even helping you turn photography into a business, that’s why I’m here.